fulcrum066/seeds-idea-tracker/README.md

 5. Run the application
    - Frontend: `yarn start`
    - Backend: `yarn dev`
-6. Use the email 'admin@gmail.com' and password 'a'
+6. Use the email 'admin@gmail.com' and password 'a' in the sign in page